PostHog/posthog.com/contents/blog/plugins-part-1-the-world-map.md

 ![The World Map, as Google sees it](https://www.klipfolio.com/sites/default/files/gallery/klip-template/where-is-organic-traffic-coming-from.png)

-The map visualisation is the easy part.
+The map visualization is the easy part.
 The hard part is getting the data that feeds it.
 Since not everyone wants IP geolocation, and there are many different providers of such services, I immediately think of generic plugins that would augment your events.

 The idea gathers support.